 Am I a Candidate for Dental Implants Quincy, MA

 If you have ever wondered, "Am I a candidate for dental implants?" we encourage you to call (617) 982-1649 and schedule an appointment with our Quincy, MA dental office.
 Dr. Nafash can conduct an examination and take X-rays to determine if you qualify for implant surgery, and if not, what it will take to get you there.
-At Premier Dental of Quincy and Milton, we will work with you to come up with the best way to replace your missing teeth, even if that means conducting additional procedures to ensure that you do qualify.
+At Core Dental Group and Implants Center, we will work with you to come up with the best way to replace your missing teeth, even if that means conducting additional procedures to ensure that you do qualify.

 Am I a candidate for dental implants if I have crowded teeth?